Skip to main content

 The 4 LEDs at the top of the unit provide visual feedback in relation to the target speed:

-Current speed is <2 (km/h or mph) faster/slower than the target speed
+The current speed is <2 (km/h or mph) faster/slower than the target speed LEDs.

 LEDs will be off

-Current speed is 2 – 2.5 (km/h or mph) faster/slower than the target speed
+The current speed is 2 – 2.5 (km/h or mph) faster/slower than the target speed.

 1 LED will be green if slower